A Two-Sample Conditional Distribution Test Using Conformal Prediction and Weighted Rank Sum: Asymptotic Properties

-\paragraph{Asymptotic null distribution.} Next we present our main theorem on the asymptotic null distribution of the test statistic output by \Cref{alg:shift}. \begin{theorem} Suppose that Assumptions \ref{ass:moment} and \ref{ass:accuracy_h_g}(b) hold.
-For any estimate $\hat{V}$ and any value of $m$, the statistic $T$ output by \Cref{alg:shift} converges in distribution to the standard normal as $n,K \to \infty$ under $H_0$. \end{theorem} As a consequence, given a nominal type I error level $\alpha$, the test rule which rejects $H_0$ when $T\ge \Phi^{-1}(1-\alpha)$ has type I error controlled asymptotically at the nominal level.
+\Cref{ass:accuracy_h_g}(a) requires consistent estimation of the marginal density ratio $f_{1,X}(x)/f_{2,X}(x)$, which is mild. \Cref{ass:accuracy_h_g}(b) deserves further discussion, which is deferred after the presentation of the main theorem on the asymptotic behavior of the test statistic output by \Cref{alg:shift}. \begin{theorem} Suppose that Assumptions \ref{ass:moment} and \ref{ass:accuracy_h_g} hold.
+The test statistic $\hat T$ output by \Cref{alg:shift} converges in distribution to the standard normal as $n_{11}\to \infty$ under $H_0$.

-\Cref{thm:null-shift} only requires the marginal density ratio $g$ to be accurately estimated, while having no requirement on the estimated conditional density ratio $\hat V$, and ranking minibatch size $m$.
-This is a feature of conformal prediction, where the validity of the conformal $p$-values only requires weighted exchangeability.
-In the case $P_{1,X}=P_{2,X}$, we have $\hat g\equiv1$ and both \Cref{ass:moment} and \Cref{ass:accuracy_h_g}(b) hold trivially.
-When $P_{1,X}\neq P_{2,X}$ the marginal density ratio $g$ needs to be estimated by classification, one can use the out-of-sample classification error as a proxy to the accuracy of $\hat g$.
-If the out-of-sample classification error rate is high, then the type I error control should be treated with caution.
-This is illustrated in our synthetic and real data examples in \Cref{sec:sim,sec:real}.